Aaron Miller (ice hockey): International play

-Aaron Miller has appeared for the United States in several international tournaments.
-His first appearance was at the 1991 World Junior Ice Hockey Championships.
+During his playing career Miller represented the United States in several international tournaments.
+His first appearance was at the 1991 World Junior Championships.
 He scored a goal and an assist in eight games.
 Miller was also chosen to play in the 2002 Olympic Winter Games in Salt Lake City.
 In six games, Miller went pointless as the Americans won the silver medal, and experience he referred to as "best part of [his] career."
 Two years later, he joined the bronze medal-winning American team at the 2004 Men's World Ice Hockey Championships.
 He contributed an assist in nine games.
 Later that year he participated in the 2004 World Cup of Hockey, and appeared in 5 games.
 Miller made a return to the World Championships in 2005, playing seven games and scoring two assists.
 He was named to the 2006 Olympic Winter Games in Turin, but pulled out due to back problems.

 Post-retirement

-Miller resides in South Burlington, Vermont and is the owner of 11 Buffalo Wild Wings franchises with his business partner in Burlington; Concord, Manchester, and Nashua, New Hampshire; Southington, Waterbury, and Windsor, Connecticut; Chicopee, Massachusetts; and Plattsburgh, New York.
+Miller resides in South Burlington, Vermont and is the owner of 11 Buffalo Wild Wings franchises with his business partner in Burlington, Vermont; Concord, Manchester, and Nashua, New Hampshire; Southington, Waterbury, and Windsor, Connecticut; Chicopee, Massachusetts; and Plattsburgh, New York.
 He also provided color commentary for select Vermont Catamounts men's ice hockey radio broadcasts from 2009 to 2010 on AM 620, WVMT.
+In 2015 he was inducted into the Greater Buffalo Sports Hall of Fame.
+He and his wife Kristy had three children: Grace, Ava, and Sullivan.